-The goal of the MZ-Fitness Test is to offer a convenient and accurate measure of your heart rate recovery—how much your heart rate drops in the 60 seconds after exercise.
+The goal of the MZ-Fitness Test is to offer a convenient and accurate measure of your heart rate recovery—how much your heart rate drops in the first 2 minutes after exercise.
 The more your heart rate decreases, the healthier your heart is.
 To find out more about why, read our previous post about heart rate recovery.

 1. Type of exercise

 The test is simple.
 It’s an 11-minute Zone Match class available on your Myzone app.
 The class looks like this:

 - 1 min Gray Zone (50-59% effort)

 - 3 min custom Purple Zone* (80-85% effort)